Terrace Tree Information

 1. Street terrace trees may be purchased outside the designated district at fifty percent of the current rate per tree.
 It is intended to offer trees to residents at no cost every four years.

-2. City Forester or his designee will determine tree replacement on street terraces.
+2. City Arborist or his designee will determine tree replacement on street terraces.

 3. Guidelines for this section are the same as Section I-A(1-7).